 The sci-fi selection on Netflix includes quite a few original movies, along with beloved classics and some hidden gems.
-Here are 10 of the best sci-fi movies to stream on Netflix.
+Whether you want to go to space or another dimension entirely, here are 10 of the best science-fiction movies to stream on Netflix.

 In Jennifer Phang’s Advantageous, a single mother undergoes a radical, body-changing procedure in order to provide a more secure future for her daughter.
 Gwen (co-writer Jacqueline Kim) agrees to have her consciousness transferred into a new body so that she can be a better corporate representative for her employer—but of course, there are complications to the procedure.

 Advantageous examines issues of race and class within the context of a heady sci-fi drama about the nature of identity.